VanOvermeire/dynamodb-helper/dynamodb-helper/README.md

 ### Exclusions

-You can optionally decide against generating methods, either because you want to generate less code, or because you think having something like delete / delete table available is too dangerous.
+You can optionally decide against generating methods.
+There are various reasons for doing this:
+- `scan` requires an additional import and dependency
+- some codes might be too dangerous to expose (like `delete_table`)
+- more exclusions means less generated code.
+For example, with only build and get left enabled, the amount of generated code will be about almost 50% smaller (15 kb)

 ```
 #[derive(DynamoDb)]